 Application requirements are on the SOJC website and are essentially the same for all of our graduate programs: statement of intent; undergraduate transcripts; letters of reference; GRE scores (the GRE is optional); resume; professional work samples (such as: writing samples from your current job that focus on persuasive communication that could include advertisements, press releases, brochures, sales letters, presentations, and strategic recommendations.)
 The selection committee for the program will place the greatest emphasis on professional work experience, statement of intent, and undergraduate grades/achievement.

 Cost for the Professional Master's in Strategic Communication is the same as for Eugene-based graduate programs.
 The calendar is the same as for Eugene-based programs.
 See the UO Graduate School for information.

 We welcome inquiries about our program or the application process.
 Screening of applicants for the 2013/2014 academic year will begin February 1, 2013.
 Information about applying to the UO SOJC graduate program is available here.

-Applications to the program can be accepted for review without current GRE (or comparable test) scores as long as the test is scheduled and that information is included in the application.
 The UO no longer accepts hard copies of the Graduate Admission Application.
 All applications must be submitted online.

 UO bulletin and course catalog: